MPlan Planning with Professional Placement / Course details

 We combine traditional lecture-based teaching with tutorials, seminars and workshop sessions.

-Practical subjects, such as Geographical Information Systems (GIS), Photoshop and SketchUp - as well as general computer skills - are taught in university computer suites.
+Practical and digital skills, such as Geographic Information System (GIS), Adobe Photoshop and Adobe Illustrator - as well as general computer skills - are taught in university computer suites.

-This work is accompanied by group work and the occasional lecture session, giving you an overall hands-on learning experience.
+This work is accompanied by group work in tutorials and workshops, as well as standard lectures, giving you an overall hands-on learning experience.

-Project-based learning, incorporating studio-based design work, field research and study visits are integral to our MPlan course.
+Project-based learning, incorporating applied design work, field research and study visits are integral to our MPlan course.

 These projects provide an excellent opportunity for you to integrate your knowledge and skills and apply them to real situations - exposing you to professional practice.